We only recommend services we believe in. When you click some links on our site we may earn a commission at no extra cost to you. Learn more.

 • Magellan TV ($5/mo).

-Sling’s base plans start at $40.00/mo and include 30 to 45 channels depending on the collection.
+Sling’s base plans start at $40.00/month and include 30 to 45 channels depending on the collection.
 They come with 50 hours of cloud DVR storage.
 The number of devices you can stream on depends upon the channel.
 ESPN and Disney get only one screen but Fox and NBC get three.

 Get more information in our Sling TV review.